-Smart home technology has made home security systems cheaper than ever.
-And while you can still pay hundreds or even thousands of dollars on a comprehensive system covering the interior and exterior of your property, it’s possible to pick up an internet-connected, high-definition security camera for significantly less.
+Smart home technology has made home security systems cheaper than ever, but it can still cost hundreds to protect a home.
+As this guide shows, however, it's possible to pick up an internet-connected, high-definition security camera for significantly less.

-Some smart security cameras at this price come from brands you might be less familiar with.
-But fear not, because startups like Wyze have a proven track record for offering extraordinary value, quality products, and a good set of desirable features.
+One of the main ways that savings are achieved is simply by going for indoor designs, which aren't as strong or waterproof, but still work as part of major systems from Blink, Ring, Arlo, and others.
+There are plenty of choices that will work outdoors too – Wyze has a proven track record for offering extraordinary value, quality products, and a good set of desirable features.
 The US company’s Cam v3 is even weather resistant for outdoor use, connects to Alexa and Google Assistant, and has color night vision, yet costs just $30.

 But there is a limit as to how far your money will go.
-Generally speaking, smart security cameras in the $50 range miss out on 4K video, have fairly small imaging sensors, and tend not to have the same artificial intelligence features as more expensive models.
-So, while most will start recording when movement is detected, they can’t all spot the difference between a potential burglar and next door’s cat.
+Generally speaking, cheaper smart security cameras in the $50 range miss out on 4K video, have fairly small imaging sensors, and tend not to have the same artificial intelligence features as more expensive models.
+So, while most will start recording when movement is detected, they may not all spot the difference between a potential burglar and a visiting cat.

-As with many smart security cameras, it is often the case that more advanced features (and the ability to save footage to the internet) are only accessible if you pay a monthly subscription.
+It has, arguably, been in the interests of the vendors to blur the lines between storage and AI functions, which is why another feature often missing from cheaper cameras is local storage (i.e. a memory card), further pushing you to a monthly subscription.
 In the case of Wyze, for example, the company’s Cam Plus service is $1.99 a month and makes recordings available to view online for 14 days.

 Best cheap security cameras